pablo-icm/emm/content/authors/ulises-lora/_index.md

 I started working as a laboratory technician at the Department of Marine Biology and Oceanography in 2023.

-I have a Bachelor’s degree in Biomedical Sciences (UB) and a Master’s degree in Oceanography and Marine Environment Management (UB).
-Montse Sala (ICM) was my supervisor on both my Bachelor dissertation (Characterization of aerial microbial communities by CARD-FISH) and my Master thesis (Effects of conventional and biodegradable microplastics on marine microbial communities).
+I have a Master’s degree in Oceanography and Marine Environment Management (UB) and a Bachelor’s degree in Biomedical Sciences (UB).
+Montse Sala (ICM) was my supervisor on both my Master thesis (Effects of conventional and biodegradable microplastics on marine microbial communities) and my Bachelor dissertation (Characterization of aerial microbial communities by CARD-FISH).
 Apart from that, I have also participated in the Aquacosm Transnational Access program in Helsinki (2019) to get the data I used for my Master thesis and I came back in 2023 to carry out a project about the role of planktonic food webs in the fate of biodegradable polymers (PLGA) which I am currently working on.
 My main tasks have been the design of the experimental set up, sampling and data process, with laboratory work taking big part of